10/30/2025

 In contrast, students who read well go on to enjoy better health and overall quality of life.
 They become lifelong learners who can add skills and adapt nimbly to changing workforce conditions.
 They become more informed citizens who are better able to advocate for themselves and their communities in a democratic society.

 Many students still struggle to read even as they reach middle and high school.
-This was true long before COVID, and the pandemic has only exacerbated the problem.
+This was true long before COVID, and the pandemic only exacerbated the problem.

 If these students’ literacy skills aren’t addressed, they will continue to fall even further behind their peers.

 Teachers of all kinds, from elementary reading specialists to high school science and social studies teachers, rely on their students’ literacy skills to convey content knowledge.
-However, not all teachers receive the same literacy education training—and teachers of older students rarely get such training at all.
+However, not all teachers receive the same literacy education training, and teachers of older students rarely get such training at all.

 Teaching literacy to adolescents is complex, and not all teachers have the proper background or resources to do this well.
 Understanding the science of reading is critical for educators to provide the best possible literacy support to their students, and this includes students in the middle grades who still struggle with their reading skills.

 “With the exception of ‘reading specialists,’ ‘literacy coaches,’ and the like, secondary-school teachers receive little to no training on how to support struggling readers.
-That’s because educator prep programs and even administrators and teachers themselves have long believed there’s no need to teach older students to read,” former middle school teacher Colette Coleman writes for The Hechinger Report.
+That’s because educator-prep programs and even administrators and teachers themselves have long believed there’s no need to teach older students to read,” former middle school teacher Colette Coleman writes for The Hechinger Report.

 “Literacy instruction [typically] ends in third grade. ...This often leaves those who lack grade-level literacy skills unable to access content—or literacy help—so they drop further behind their on-grade-level reading peers.”